A few thoughts on my dear friend, Sherry Keller

 I loved our conversations.
 Sherry is quite literally one of the more brilliant people I’ve had the pleasure of knowing.
 She was also the best debater you’ve ever met.
 She had this ability to turn the tables like lightening on any person stupid enough to try and spar words with her.
 If you ever got into any kind of debate with me back in the day, I’ll let you know a little secret.
 You were really debating Sherry.
 She would message me behind the scenes, even if I was a guest on a radio show or when I was hosting my own.
 I would like you to know, Sherry kicked your ass and she let me take the credit for it.
 I think she enjoyed it.

-Sherry was so pivotal in my writing, radio show, and political career.
-I simply would not be where I am today had it not been for her.
+Sherry was so pivotal in my writing, radio show, and political career that I simply would not be where I am today had it not been for her.

 But wait, there’s more.